What is Keeper Security doing about GDPR?

 How does Keeper Security help with our GDPR Compliance?

-In addition to regular security reviews and tests, Keeper is SOC 2 Type 2 audited and certified annually.
+In addition to regular security reviews and tests, Keeper is SOC 2 Type 2 certified and ISO27001 certified annually.

 Keeper utilizes Amazon AWS hardened cloud infrastructure in multiple geographic locations to host and operate the Keeper Vault.
 Data at rest and in transit is fully isolated in a customer's preferred global data center.
 In other words, EU data stays in the EU.
 This provides customers with the fastest and safest cloud storage.